 — Recommended as one of “the best books to give as gifts this Christmas 2022” by Geographical Magazine: “Noted conservationist and marine scientist, Hoyt elegantly explains the importance of this awesome phenomenon [of vertical migration] not just for our oceans but how it helps regulate the whole planet.
 The stunning photography captures these mysterious creatures and their midnight feast in detail, from the ornate ghost pipefish to the bony-eared assfish.”

-— Review in Hakai Magazine, Canada, 9 September 2022; “When the world seems wearying, sometimes stunning photos and a few shots of natural history fabulosity can help.
-Planktonia, the latest book by prolific author Erich Hoyt, is a great antidote.
-The large-format book includes 150 color photos of planktonic creatures in their otherworldly glory with a focus on their world at night, when countless plankton ascend to surface waters to feed and reverse the trip at sunrise.
+— Review in Hakai Magazine, Canada, 9 September 2022: “When the world seems wearying, sometimes stunning photos and a few shots of natural history fabulosity can help.
+Planktonia, the latest book by prolific author Erich Hoyt, includes 150 color photos of planktonic creatures in their otherworldly glory with a focus on their world at night, when countless plankton ascend to surface waters to feed and reverse the trip at sunrise.
 This vertical migration is, as Hoyt writes, ‘the greatest migration on Earth,’ and includes ‘miniature creatures of intricate design, a riot of color, near-transparency or iridescence, and flashing lights.
 The book’s eight chapters open with a brief explanation of the topic at hand, followed by state-of-the-art blackwater photography of plankton with natural history notes.
 Planktonia is a great book to keep on hand—read it cover to cover or dip in now and then when you need a dose of nature’s dazzle.”

 — Maggie Knapp in Library Journal (Feb.
 1, 2023) writes: “Conservationist Hoyt’s (Strange Sea Creatures) book tracks plankton’s nightly migrations… with stunning backlit photographs.
 Beyond the stunningly beautiful photographs, all made with regard for the ecosystem, is Hoyt’s text that touches on plankton’s key role in carbon sequestration against climate change….Verdict: Sea angels, tonguefish, hydromedusae, and peppermint shrimp in all their majestic beauty.
 Consider for all libraries.”

-—”Dazzlingly unusual, these images of marine creatures, comprising plankton and other organisms, illuminate a journey that happens every day under the cover of darkness.”
+— ”Dazzlingly unusual, these images of marine creatures, comprising plankton and other organisms, illuminate a journey that happens every day under the cover of darkness.”
 Gege Li, New Scientist Magazine, December 2022

 — ”In Planktonia, ocean expert Erich Hoyt invites readers to dive into this other world — the sparkling and dazzling realm of the ocean at night.
 Countless microscopic plankton — larvae-sized creatures such as ornate ghost pipefish, left-handed hermit crabs and bony-eared sawfish — ascend to the ocean’s upper levels to feed, then return to the depths before sunrise.
 By their appearances, these tiny creatures would seem to have been designed in a glass factory — they are all so delicate and beautiful — and most fascinatingly they can change dramatically in appearance as they develop into adulthood.
-Erich Hoyt’s outstanding new book, Planktonia, goes a long way to reveal this otherwise secret world to us.” — Henricus Peters in Wildlife Australia.
+Erich Hoyt’s outstanding new book, Planktonia, goes a long way to reveal this otherwise secret world to us.” — Wildlife Australia

 — Quill & Quire’s Fall Nonfiction Previews, September 2022: ”Conservationist and scientist Erich Hoyt brings readers into the nighttime ocean to reveal the midnight feast for countless microscopic plankton that range from the tiny and delicate to the human-sized and terrifying.”